LBO: Leveraged Buy-Out

 The classic LBO consists of the acquisition of a company by an investor with leverage.
 There are several alternative formats, the main ones being:

-- OBO (Owner Buyout), where the investor is replaced by the individual owner of the company.
+- OBO (owner buyout), where the investor is replaced by the individual owner of the company.
 The owner monetizes part of his or her participation in the capital of the company via a debt-financed arrangement.
 The owner retains control of the company at the end of the operation.

-- MBO (Management Buyout), where the management of the company buys it from the owner.
+- MBO (management buyout), where the management of the company buys it from the owner.
 Such transactions usually involve a combination of debt financing and a partial equity stake – often a minority one.

 Role of the bank